 Psst!
-We may receive a small commission for affiliate links posted within this page, such as Amazon, but at absolutely no cost to you.
+We may receive a small commission for affiliate links posted within this page, such as Amazon and Walmart, but at absolutely no cost to you.
 All opinions are our own.
-If you'd like to know more, please visit the Disclosure Page, and thanks for dropping by!
+If you'd like to know more, visit the Disclosure Page, and thanks for dropping by!

-But just as I was about to go full-blown Cookie Monster on these delicious, bite-sized Thinsters Coconut Cookie Thins from Costco—practically annihilating them in one fell swoop—I felt that it was my duty to get readers addicted too.
-‘Cause, why not?
+But just as I was about to go full-blown Cookie Monster on these delicious, bite-sized Thinsters Coconut Cookie Thins from Costco—fueled by an impassioned sugar rush and practically annihilating them in one fell swoop—I felt that it was my duty to get readers addicted too.
+I mean, why not, right?
+Right.

 So what makes these bite-sized CookieThins so popular and addictive?
 Grab a cookie and read on!

-But there’s something truly delicious and horribly addicting about the sweet-but-not-too-sweet bite of awesomeness and simplicity that you get from Coconut Thinsters that has me hooked.
+There’s just something truly delicious and horribly addicting about the sweet-but-not-too-sweet bite of awesomeness and simplicity that you get from Coconut Thinsters that has me hooked.

 I mean, 1 gram of fiber and 62mg of potassium has to count for something, right?
 Damn right.
 They’re essential.

-Flav-ah Profile & Overall Yum Factor
+Flav-ah Profile, Texture, and Overall Yum Factor

 Like a miracle baby.

-Their size is also awesome—perfectly bite-sized to the point where they almost help you feel less guilt and shame.
-Yet there’s still enough substance that you aren’t left feeling sorry for a weak and runtish cookie.
+Their size is also awesome—perfectly bite-sized, to the point where they almost help you feel less guilt and shame.
+Yet there’s still enough substance to them that you aren’t left feeling sorry for a weak and runtish cookie.

 Current Flavors Available